franferri/my_katas/kata-new-python-project/README.md

 ## Share an existent Python project

+* Check your python version
+* Create the project environment
-* We activate the environment
+* Activate the environment
 * Update pip for the environment
-* Install the requirements
+* Install the requirements with the following line
 ~~~~
     pip install -r requirements.txt
 ~~~~
+* Deactivate

 ## How to run the tests from console